vdr-projects/vdr-convert/Readme.txt

 "aac" set to libfdk_aac if you built and linked your ffmpeg with the non-free Fraunhofer AAC library

 set default langauages if you are missing VDR "info" files.

+"filesystem", default is 190.
+This is the number of characters that the filesystem can handle, plus ~60 for date, time, epiosde number.
+Most filesystems limit the total to 255.

+email address if you want to be emailed about significant conversion failures

 batch.sh if you use it
 - configure with the root of your VDR recording directory so that it can trigger VDR re-reads